bhojim/BooksWebAPI/README.md

 Infrastructure project contains all the repositories and the BookStoreContext.

-BooksWebAPi project contains the controller clases.
+BooksWebAPi project contains the controller classes.